tcsenpai/DualMind/README.md

    ```

 3. Set up your environment variables by creating a `.env` file in the project root:

    ```
    OLLAMA_ENDPOINT=http://localhost:11434
    MODEL_1=llama2
    MODEL_2=mistral
    INITIAL_PROMPT="Let's discuss the future of AI.
 What are your thoughts on its potential impact on society?"
    ```

    Feel free to use the env.example file as a template.

+   **Note:** The INITIAL_PROMPT is the first message that will be sent and it will be send on behalf of the second AI to the first AI.

 ## Usage